David Cope: Bibliography

-Cope has published a wide range of books, which are often used as textbooks.
+Cope published a wide range of books, which are often used as textbooks.
 New Directions in Music, first published in 1971, is currently in its 7th edition and is the standard text for contemporary music.
 In 2009, Cope was interviewed by the media in anticipation of the release of a CD containing music composed collaboratively by Cope and Emily Howell, a computer program.

-Cope has also published a series of detective novels under a pseudonym.
+Cope also published a series of detective novels under a pseudonym.

+In 2022, Cope published the book Ethics of Computer-Assisted Music.
+Cope argues that just as there are differences in the application of ethics and morals among diverse cultures across society, there are similar ethical complexities that exist within the field of computer music.